 You can start talking to us about switching or hiving off immediately.
 Once you have registered your interest Claire Richardson will talk you.

 The first step, which is at no cost to you, is for you to tell us about your practice.
 We will ask you to provide some standard information about the business for us to review.
 We will agree with you the overall approach to changing regulator and the timescale for the application to help you manage the changes you are aiming to achieve.

-Following a decision in principle, the application process moves on to Experian checks for key personnel.
+Following a decision in principle, the application process moves on to screening checks for key personnel.
 These can take up to 6 weeks to process after the application has been made.
-If you are confident that you will be able to meet our criteria for licensing you can choose to pay for the standard Experian checks when you submit your business information for us to review.
+If you are confident that you will be able to meet our criteria for licensing you can choose to pay for the standard screening checks when you submit your business information for us to review.
 Otherwise you may choose to wait until you submit your application.